hyoshioka0128/Devices-docs/surface/surface-management-portal.md

 ## Video demo

-This video provides a comprehensive walkthrough of the Surface Management Portal, highlighting key features such as device management, warranty tracking, support requests, IT tools, and carbon emissions insights:
+This video provides a comprehensive walkthrough of the Surface Management Portal, highlighting key features such as device management, warranty tracking, support requests, IT tools, and carbon emissions insights:<br>

 > [!VIDEO https://learn-video.azurefd.net/vod/player?id=60537474-14d6-4b54-9828-11f9663a3c3d]